This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 - And the South Side, West Baltimore, and East Detroit remain what they were — or worse

-The lesson is uncomfortable but essential: representation matters, but it is not enough.
+The lesson is uncomfortable but essential.
+Representation matters, but it is not enough.
 A Black mayor who inherits a dysfunctional bureaucracy, a corrupt patronage system, a hostile state legislature, and unfunded federal mandates will preside over the same failures as a white predecessor — possibly with less scrutiny, because the racial critique is gone.

-The Four-City Scorecard: 60 Years of Single-Party Governance
+The Four-City Scorecard — 60 Years of Single-Party Governance

 The Cities That Changed Course

 If the argument were simply that cities are ungovernable, the data from these four cities might support despair.
-But other cities have demonstrated that decline is not destiny (FBI Uniform Crime Reports; U.S. Census Bureau, Income and Poverty in the United States).
+But other cities have shown that decline is not destiny (FBI Uniform Crime Reports; U.S. Census Bureau, Income and Poverty in the United States).

 New York City in the 1990s reduced its homicide rate by more than 70% — from over 2,200 murders in 1990 to fewer than 600 by 2000.
-The causes are debated — national crime trends were falling, the crack epidemic was receding, and the NYPD’s methods imposed real costs on civil liberties.
+The causes are debated.
+National crime trends were falling, the crack epidemic was receding, and the NYPD’s methods imposed real costs on civil liberties.
 But the turnaround happened in a city where the electorate was willing to hire outside the usual party when the usual party failed to deliver.

 The mechanism was not ideology.
 It was competition.

 Houston — a city with no zoning laws, a diverse population, and a political environment where both parties compete for municipal power — has maintained a lower poverty rate and higher economic mobility than comparable cities with single-party governance.
-Houston has its own deep problems: flooding, sprawl, inequality that tracks racial lines.
+Houston has its own deep problems, including flooding, sprawl, and inequality that tracks racial lines.
 It is not a paradise.
 But it is a place where incumbents know they can lose — and that knowledge produces at least the baseline expectation of accountability that monopoly governance destroys.

 “You have managed our portfolio for sixty years.
 Our property values have declined.
 Streets in Black neighborhoods are the most dangerous in the developed world.
 You have had six decades, unlimited political support, and no meaningful opposition.
 Present your results.”

 No corporation on earth would retain leadership with this record.
 No sports team would keep a coach who lost every season for sixty years.
-And yet the suggestion that Black voters should hold Democratic politicians accountable — not even switch parties, merely demand results as a condition of continued support — is treated as heresy, as racial betrayal, as evidence of insufficient Blackness.
+Yet the suggestion that Black voters should hold Democratic politicians accountable — not even switch parties, merely demand results as a condition of continued support — is treated as heresy, as racial betrayal, as evidence of insufficient Blackness.

-This is the most effective prison ever constructed: a prison in which the inmates defend the warden, attack anyone who questions the sentence, and call the act of walking out the door a form of treason.
+This is the most effective prison ever constructed — a prison in which the inmates defend the warden, attack anyone who questions the sentence, and call the act of walking out the door a form of treason.

 The Puzzle and the Solution